zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ## tests

+add to the json_validation test a check for which words, triples, verb, formula or type objects a description is missing

 add a write workflow test for the formula add from a word page: the confirmed add must also write the formula link to the phrase of the '7'-prefixed link vars (frontend::add_link_of_new), which the unit tests cannot check because they never write the formula

 ## data cleanup for final database setup